themagicalmammal/howtolinux/README.md

  #### -- Over Amplification
  ![sound](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/sound.png)

- ### Disable annoying keyring
+ ### Disable annoying Keyring
- #### While this disables annoying keyring every time you open a browser, you have to keep in mind that this is also a privacy concern.
+ #### This provides security for browsers on a autologin-based system.(Easy way to understand it)
- Whenever you open any browser, the system asks for a key, which is very annoying. <br /> <br />
+ If you have a autologin system, whenever you open a browser(except firefox), the system asks for a key every time you open the browser, which is very annoying. <br /> <br />
- **Steps**
+ **Steps to Disable it**
  ```atom
  App password & keys > Login > Change Password > Type your Current Pass > Continue > Continue with Empty Pass > Make unencrypted
  ```